vans163/frida-erl/README.md

 - Linux x86_64

 ## Usage
-How you may probably use this:
+How you may use this:

 ```
 Start your target environment, say windows vm.